iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Analysis/Frechet, Gateaux Differentiability Euclidean Space.md

 >     \end{cases}
 > \end{aligned}
 > $$
-> It is Gataux differentiable but not Frechet Differentiable.
+> It is Gâteaux differentiable but not Frechet Differentiable.

 **Demonstrations**